92hackers/advanced-markdown/README.md

 6. Implement 5 to 10 other killer markdown grammars, **via separate repository,**
 7. Write guidelines on how to design and implement custom markdown grammars.

-- ⚡ built for speed
-- ⬇️ low-level compiler for parsing markdown without caching or blocking for long periods of time
-- ⚖️ light-weight while implementing all markdown features from the supported flavors & specifications
-- 🌐 works in a browser, on a server, or from a command line interface (CLI)

 ## Demo

 **TODO:** Demo page